 All permanent public art commissions require a minimum 20 year design life.
 This means materials such as basalt, bronze, high quality metals, glass and mosaics should be used, that weather extremely well and require very little maintenance.
-By comparison, paint lacks the same material integrity, and worsens in appearance as it fades and ages.
-Rationalising the tidy up of town murals is recommended.
-Council's art maintenance program needs to paint over faded and graffitied murals.
+In regard to painted works.
+They will need to be of an exceptionally high quality utilising the moat appropriate and high quality exterior paints with particular thought given to fading over time, tagging and general longevity.

-The Jonson St Roundabout Mosaic in 2017, now in need of repair and in visual competition with an insensitive mural, incompatible with this iconic town centre roundabout..
+The Jonson St Roundabout Mosaic in 2017, now in need of repair and in visual competition with an insensitive mural, incompatible with this iconic town centre roundabout...